cfuses/ML-HD/README.md

 ### regression_models

-#### ML_models.ipynb

-Training and testing of different ML regressions with the toy example.
-Contains feature scaling, train/test separation, balance study of the input data, and model evaluation functions.

 #### aoo_scaler.py

 Generates the standard scaler for AOO to be used in the models using all AOO values available, and pickles the scaler object to use it in other scripts.

-#### model_results.ipynb

-Extracts the SNPs contributing to the models.
-For the Lasso case, it takes the coefficients different from 0, retrieves the feature's SNP, gene and GO term, and assembles a table with the results.

-For the boosting methods, feature importance is sorted by gain (in XGBoost) and Gini index (in Random Forest Regressor), and a similar table to the lasso one is assembled and saved similarly.

-#### model_results_plots.ipynb

-Graphical representation of the results summarized by [model_results.ipynb](#model_results_plotsipynb), producing Manhattan plots which represent the importance of each SNP, having each SNP represented on its relative position inside the corresponding chromosome.

 #### /individual_models